cse232msu/cse232msu.github.io/help_room.md

 Thursday | 4:00 PM to 6:00 PM (EST)
 Friday | 5:00 PM to 6:00 PM (EST)

-Help rooms are not offered during weekends or public holidays.
+Help rooms are not offered during weekends, exam days, or public holidays.

 ---